 Donald E. Bossi, Ph.D.

 Following many years as a highly successful technology executive, Mr. Bossi has been actively engaged with Technology Venture Partners (TVP) and its portfolio companies since 2005, both as an operating executive and a partner with the firm.
 As CEO of two TVP portfolio companies, Aegis Lightwave and Inlet Technologies, Don was pivotal in leading the expansion efforts of both companies, as well as positioning them for successful acquisitions.
-In addition, he has served in key Board and advisory roles across the TVP portfolio at various stages.
+Additionally, he serves in key Board and advisory roles across the TVP portfolio.

 From 2013 to 2019, Don also served as President of FIRST, the leading global non-profit organization that inspires young people’s interest in science, technology, engineering, and innovation.
 Mr. Bossi has deep technical and management skills and has had an exceptional 20+ year career leading high-technology companies.

 Mr. Bossi started his career as a research scientist, first at MIT Lincoln Laboratory and then at United Technologies Research Center (UTRC).
 He was part of an advanced project at UTRC that was acquired by JDS Uniphase (JDSU).
 After a series of promotions at JDSU, he became Vice President and General Manager of JDSU Electro-Optics Products Division that grew ten-fold under his leadership.
 Don then served as Group President for Active Components and Group President for Transmission Subsystems.